anusaclubs/anusaclubs.github.io/docs/events/booking.md

 parent: Events
 draft: True
 #grand_parent: General Resources
-nav_order: 3 # Adjust as needed, perhaps after a general event planning checklist
+nav_order: 2
 description: Dealing with Functions on Campus
 ---

 # Working with Functions on Campus

 Planning an event at ANU often involves more than just booking a room.
-For many events, especially those that are outdoors, large, or involve food or alcohol, you will need to work with the university's **Functions on Campus (FoC)** team.
+For nearly all events, especially those that are outdoors, large, or involve food or alcohol, you will need to work with the university's **Functions on Campus (FoC)** team.

 FoC is the central university authority responsible for ensuring all events on campus are safe, compliant, and well-managed.
 This guide will walk you through when you need to contact them, how the process works, and critically, how to navigate venue hire fees.